 The view from the window pane was just awesome: the clear weather made all that blue so perfect.
 Mount Fuji was very far but yet visible.

-I visited the Nihon-ji Temple, under several soaring black kites (Milvus Migrans).
+We visited the Nihon-ji Temple, under several soaring black kites (Milvus Migrans).

 Although it is a quite recent work (they were completed during the Shōwa Era), they look like they have been carved centuries ago, as moss and other vegetation grew around them.

-I also visited the so-called Jigoku nozoki: the mountain edge here has become a panoramic spot.
+We also visited the so-called Jigoku nozoki: the mountain edge here has become a panoramic spot.

 Only a few people per time can step over it, but its name seems to recall the thrilling view.
 It is an exciting spot, yet a little dangerous.